For most women, the symptoms of PMS, or premenstrual syndrome, are all too familiar. But have you ever heard of PMDD?

 If a woman is diagnosed with PMDD, treatment may come in two different types — aimed at either preventing or minimizing symptoms.
 Depending on a woman’s individual symptoms and health needs, treatment may include:

 - Antidepressants from a class called “selective serotonin reuptake inhibitors” or SSRIs.
 These act by changing serotonin levels in the brain.
 Since dips in serotonin levels seem to contribute to PMDD, this can help minimize the condition.
+These may be prescribed continuously (throughout the month) or intermittently (to be taken only during the last 10-14 days of the menstrual cycle.)

 - Birth control pills taken continuously or with a shortened pill-free interval.
 Because PMDD is thought to be triggered by hormonal fluctuations during the menstrual cycle, taking oral contraceptives in a way that suppresses ovulation and a normal period may help some women find relief.